sametcaka/SU2_wiki_images/Turbulent-Flat-Plate.md

 ### Background

-Turbulent flow over a zero pressure gradient flat plate is a common testcase for the verification and validation (V&V) of turbulence models in CFD solvers.
-The flow is everywhere turbulent, and a boundary layer develops over the surface of the flat plate.
+Turbulent flow over a zero pressure gradient flat plate is a common test case for the verification and validation of turbulence models in CFD solvers.
+The flow is everywhere turbulent and a boundary layer develops over the surface of the flat plate.
 The lack of separation bubbles or other more complex flow phenomena allows turbulence models to predict the flow with a high level of accuracy.
 Due to the choice of a low Mach number of 0.2 for this case, compressibility effects are essentially negligible.

 For verification, we will be comparing SU2 results against those from the NASA codes FUN3D and CFL3D.
 For validation purposes we will compare profiles of u+ vs. y+ against theoretical profiles of the viscous sublayer and log law region.